Azure/usql/Examples/HandleEncoding/README.md

 The sample script copies its input file to the output file while substituting the bytes invalid in the given encoding with replacement character (U+FFFD).
-Additionally, records containing invalid bytes will be written to the errors file, optionally prepended by their offsets in the original file.
+Additionally, records containing invalid bytes will be written to the errors file, optionally prepended with their offsets in the original file.

 The following script parameters can be used to modify script behavior: